About Adath Yeshurun Cemetery:

 And so Adath Yeshurun Cemetery, the second-oldest Jewish cemetery in Minneapolis, was established on a two-acre plot of land purchased by Nathan and Estella Gumbiner in Richfield Township, on a hill overlooking Minnehaha Creek.
 The cemetery’s existence preceded the incorporation of its newly named home of Edina in 1888.

 Two significant additions to Adath Yeshurun Cemetery highlight the strategic planning of its early Association leadership.
 Early in the 20th century, one gift aided the construction of a chapel that continues to provide religious service and family gathering space on-site.
-Another gift resulted in the construction of a caretaker’s house, making Adath Yeshurun the only Jewish cemetery in the Twin Cities to employ a full-time caretaker living on-site.
+Another gift resulted in the construction of a caretaker’s house, making Adath Yeshurun the only Jewish cemetery in the Twin Cities that employed a full-time caretaker living on-site.
 Having a caretaker on-site immeasurably decreases the possibility of vandalism and damage.

 Since the cemetery’s first burial in 1885, more than 2,000 people have chosen Adath Yeshurun for their final resting place or for a relative.
 Some families trace family burials at Adath Yeshurun back seven generations.
 And although Adath Yeshurun Cemetery was founded on Orthodox Judaism’s burial traditions exclusively, it has adapted to changing family needs and cultural requests.
 Orthodox, Reform and Conservative Jews all are welcome.
 An interfaith area is available so that Jewish and non-Jewish spouses may be buried together.
 Remains that have been cremated with a Rabbi’s supervision also will be buried at Adath Yeshurun.